PersocomAI/.github/profile/README.md

 ## Key Features

+- **Integrated Experience**
+  All features are fully integrated within the chatbot for a seamless user experience.

 - **Personalized Companion**
   A companion defined by a single main character that you can design yourself, similar to other AI companions.

 - **Avatar Support**
-  It will be possible to use at least a 2D AI avatar.[^2]
+  It will be possible to use at least a 2D AI avatar.[^3]
-[^2]: While VRM (VRoid Studio) support for 3D avatars would be ideal, because users can easily create their own, the goal is to also support more realistic characters, not just anime/comic-style ones.
+[^3]: While VRM (VRoid Studio) support for 3D avatars would be ideal, because users can easily create their own, the goal is to also support more realistic characters, not just anime/comic-style ones.
 This project is not just for anime lovers.

-- **Roleplaying Capability**
-  This character will be capable of roleplaying as other characters if you wish.

-- **Roleplay Management**
-  Create and manage roleplays, which are stored separately within the web UI, making it simple to continue your roleplays at any time.

-- **Integrated Experience**
-  All features are fully integrated within the chatbot for a seamless user experience.

-- **Optional Scripts**
-  Enhance the AI’s functionality with non-disruptive, optional, and customizable scripts.

 - **Improved Memory & Smarter Usage**
   Planned solutions to boost memory and provide more intelligent interactions.